Venice for Visitors logo

 The numbers tell the story.

-Just look at these official tourism statistics for a typical year:
+Just look at these official tourism statistics for 2022 (the most recent year available):

 Month Visitors

-For the five-month period from November through March, visitor traffic was roughly half of tourist visits from May through September.
+For the five-month period from November through March, visitor traffic was well under half of tourist visits from May through September.

 When to come in winter: